p2pu/course-in-a-box/index.md

 function generateUserToken() {
-	// Replace this with your actual user authentication/token logic
+	// Replace this with your actual user authentication/token logic const characters = "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789";
-	// For this example, let's generate a random token of length 6 const characters = "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789";
 	let token = "";
 	for(let i = 0; i < 6; i++) {